pytorch/ao/README.md

 ### A8W8 Dynamic Quantization with Smoothquant

 We've also implemented a version of [smoothquant](https://arxiv.org/abs/2211.10438) with the same GEMM format as above.
-Due to requiring calibraiton the API is slightly more complicated
+Due to requiring calibration, the API is slightly more complicated

 Example